GNUnet debian-0.24.3-28-g4f2a77692

 This is not a state in a peer's state machine, but a special value used with the GNUNET_CORE_MonitorC...

-@ GNUNET_CORE_KX_STATE_KEY_SENT
+@ GNUNET_CORE_KX_STATE_INITIATOR_HELLO_RECEIVED

-@ GNUNET_CORE_KX_STATE_KEY_RECEIVED
+@ GNUNET_CORE_KX_STATE_AWAIT_INITIATION

-We've received the other peers session key.
+We've received the initiator hello.

 @ GNUNET_CORE_KX_ITERATION_FINISHED